biomaglab/biomaglab.github.io/content/en/authors/fred/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
 bio: I’m an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).
-My research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the transcranial magnetic stimulation focused on the characterization of a eletric field by the coils used on this technique.
-Scientific Initiation program at the University of São Paulo (USP).
-My research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the Adult and Fetal Magnetocardiography System based on Optical Pumping Magnetometers.
+My research and projects focus on the areas of dosimetry, particularly on the study of electret dosimetry applications in usual microphones.

 interests:
-  - Transcranial Magnetic Stimulation
+  - Dosimetry
   - Biomagnetism

 education: